diaspora/api-documentation/_routes/notifications.md

 ## Get information about a single notification

-Note: This also marks the given notification as read.
+*Note*: This also marks the given notification as read.

 ### Request